TMiclot/MICLOT/User_Guide/__free_energy.md

 \end{equation}
 $$

-The components of the equation are calculated according to the following:
+The components of the equation are calculated according to Lorentz-Berthelot rules:

 $$
 \begin{align}